Who is the insurer for Avanti Travel Insurance?

 Does my Annual policy cover me for skiing?

-If you have purchased a Classic or Deluxe Annual Multi-Trip insurance policy then you are covered up to a maximum of 17 consecutive days per policy year up to the age of 70 years.
+If you have purchased a Classic or Deluxe Annual Multi-Trip insurance policy then you are covered up to a maximum of 17 consecutive days per policy year.

 Do you have an age restriction for Winter Sports Travel Insurance?

-Winter sports cover is provided up to and including the age of 70 years on annual policies.
+Winter Sports has no upper age limit and is available on Classic and Deluxe policies.
 For Single Trip polices you will need to purchase Winter Sports Travel Insurance as an Add-on.